 Anything ending in .old is a backup made by the server itself.
 You should keep these around just in case you need to roll back a save to an earlier point in time.

 After locating these files, you will need to stop your server - NEVER under any circumstance attempt to make a copy of the files whilst the server is running.
 Your backup will likely become corrupted (particularly the .db file).
-Make sure your server is turned off gracefully (ie. if you're self hosting, use the Ctrl+C combo to gracefully interrupt the server - this will trigger a save, which is good!
+Make sure your server is turned off gracefully (ie. if you're self hosting, use the Ctrl+C combo on the console when on the system itself to gracefully interrupt the server) - this will trigger a save, which is good!
 After shutting the server down gracefully you can now make a copy of the files, and put them in a safe place.
 We recommend a USB drive, or cloud storage to keep these babies safe!
 We recommend for larger servers with lots of work put into them that you backup at least once a day.

 After performing a backup you can restart your server and continue playing whilst being assured your hard work and struggle is maintained for as long as you need!